jdx/mise/README.md

           Runtime to get the latest version of

 Examples:
-  $ rtx latest nodejs@20  # get the latest version of nodejs 20
+  $ rtx latest node@20  # get the latest version of node 20
   20.0.0

-  $ rtx latest nodejs     # get the latest stable version of nodejs 20.0.0
+  $ rtx latest node     # get the latest stable version of node 20.0.0
 ```
 ### `rtx local [OPTIONS] [RUNTIME]...`